Sleepw4lker/TameMyCerts/user-guide/modify-subject-dn.md

 -   Configuring an invalid **Field** will lead to certificate requests getting denied.

 -   Configuring a **Value** that violates length constraints for the selected **Field** will lead to certificate requests getting denied.

+-   It is possible to remove a relative distinguished name by setting the **Value** to an empty string.
+A more advanced variant of this is to transfer a value from one requested RDN to another one and then remove the original one.

 ### Examples